Nandesh27/Library/README.md

   - Manage books, authors, and users effortlessly.
 - **Search Functionality**:
   - Search for books by title, author, or genre.
-- **User Authentication**:
-  - Secure login and registration endpoints using JWT.
 - **Customizable**:
   - Easily extend and integrate with other services.